-Join Sarah Whiting, dean and William Ward Watkin Professor of Architecture at Rice University, as she places Cheryl Donegan’s GRLZ + VEILS within the broader context of Junkspace, a contemporary condition commonly found in the built environment, as coined and diagnosed by Dutch architect and theorist Rem Koolhaas.
+Join Sarah Whiting, William Ward Watkin Professor and Dean of the Rice University School of Architecture, as she places Cheryl Donegan’s GRLZ + VEILS within the broader context of Junkspace, a contemporary condition commonly found in the built environment, as coined and diagnosed by Dutch architect and theorist Rem Koolhaas.
 This talk is a walk-through in the gallery and no seating will be provided.
-If you would like special accommodations to be made, please contact email@example.com.
+If you would like special accommodations to be made, please contact firstname.lastname@example.org.
 Light lunch provided.

 About Sarah Whiting